Viki-coding/GAA_STORE/TESTING.md

 **BUG:** Billing & Shipping field input narrow and not taking up full width **RESOLVED BY:**  It appeared like this was due to some conflicting css rules.
 I checked base.css to see if there were any .form-control rules, but there were not.
 I applied them to checkout.css but nothing changed.
 I used !important beside it but still no luck.
 I ensured the checkout.css for the checkout page was loading by inspecting it in chrome developer and checking the network tab, yes that was loading.
 I checked the html form was inside the .col -md-6.
 I thought the fields were constained by bootstrap but in the end it was by their own css, so I targeting each element of the form field putting !important beside them, checkout-form imput, select and text area.
 Finally this worked but then my tick boxes got misalighned.
 So I updated the css again to apply width of 100% to only text-based inputs.
 Finally sorted.

+**BUG:** Setting up stripe, I could not input anything in the card number field.
+**RESOLVED BY:** After spending a day and half, debugging, firstly I had a form nested within a form, which was incorrect.
+Fixed that.
+Checked css and any parents that might be having an effect.
+I added debugging to the stripe_elements.js and found that they weren't being loaded in the console.
+I had the script tag in my checkout.html I had {%block postload_js %} rather than {%block extra_js %}.
+After I did that I could see it in my console but it was showing a 404 error.
+My settings.py were fine, with regards my static files, and I had listed checkout under apps.
+But it was file path was incorrect.
+I fixed that and finally it was resolved.

 UNRESOLVED BUG
 **BUG:** Bag contents table not responsive on Firefox but perfect in Chrome.